Pradeep9870/ecommer/README.md

 # ecommer
 react development 7oct23
-This repository is the starter code for Ecommerce wepapp
+This repository is the starter code for Ecommerce webapp